milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ```

 <div class="alert note">
-When you delete the Milvus cluster using the default configuration, dependencies like etcd, Pulsar, and MinIO are not deleted.
-Therefore, next time when you install the same Milvus cluster instance, these dependencies will be used again. <br/>
+<li>When you delete the Milvus cluster using the default configuration, dependencies like etcd, Pulsar, and MinIO are not deleted.
+Therefore, next time when you install the same Milvus cluster instance, these dependencies will be used again. </li>
-TO delete the dependencies and private virtual clouds (PVCs) along with the Milvus cluster, see [configuration file](https://github.com/milvus-io/milvus-operator/blob/main/config/samples/milvuscluster_deletion.yaml).
+<li>To delete the dependencies and private virtual clouds (PVCs) along with the Milvus cluster, see [configuration file](https://github.com/milvus-io/milvus-operator/blob/main/config/samples/milvuscluster_deletion.yaml).</li>

 </div>